Ørsted Revolution Wind

 In its interim report for the first half year 2024, published in August, Ørsted said the 704 MW Revolution Wind offshore wind farm would not go into full commercial operation next year but in 2026 as the construction of the onshore substation for the project was delayed.

-According to the company’s latest report, the construction of the onshore substation is now progressing according to the updated project schedule.
+According to the company’s latest report, the construction of the onshore substation is now progressing according to the updated project schedule, with its now-former partner Eversourche in charge of this part of the work.

 Related Article

-The installation of Revolution Wind’s wind turbine foundations and wind turbines continues with 52 out of the total 65 foundations in place and nine wind turbines installed, according to Ørsted’s report.
+The installation of Revolution Wind’s wind turbine foundations and wind turbines continues with 52 out of the total 65 foundations, nine wind turbines, and 20 inter-array cables installed so far.

 The first monopile foundation was installed in May and the first of the 65 Siemens Gamesa SG 11.0-200 DD wind turbines was standing at the Revolution Wind site in September.